 As a family, it is possible to have multiple transitions happening simultaneously, each with its own set of expectations and unpredictable challenges which can make any sane parent want to disappear.

 Good news, though.
-Parents can intentionally bring calm to the forefront and help children thrive during times of transition.
+You can intentionally bring calm to the forefront and help your kids thrive during times of transition.

 - Deal with your own emotions.
 Sometimes parents can be full of anxiety about an upcoming transition while the child is full of excitement.
 Be careful not to place your emotions on your child.
 Find an appropriate outlet to talk about how you’re feeling.